skip to main |

 They recorded the change in skin color and compared perceived attractiveness among these students.

-had a healthy golden skin.
+At the end of the study, they found that students who ate more fruits and vegetables had a healthy golden skin.
 On the contrary, students who reduced the amount looked less attractive by the end of the study.

 Skin tone becomes attractive with as little as three additional portions a day